The Misguided Case Against Feedback

 Amplifier Feedback: Figuring it All Out

 It took until the mid-1980’s for engineers to figure out what was going on – although people like Bob Cordell and Bob Sickler were years ahead of the general industry curve – and another few years for this to percolate through the design community so that only by the early 1990’s are really capable solid state amplifiers becoming the norm.
 Alas, those that bought into the idea that feedback was bad, ended up corrupting the whole science of amplifier design for large parts of the audio amplifier design community, and the press, and a sub-culture of subjectivism emerged wherein sub-standard products – in every sense of the word – are feted as ‘jaw dropingly good’ or ‘providing fundamentally new insights’ into music never before experienced.
 Reality says it’s an amplifier and simply needs to have zero distortion, zero TIM and drive any speaker load down to 2 Ohms with better than 0.2 dB flatness from 20 Hz to 20 kHz.
-Insofar as slew rates are concerned, the minimum figure acceptable in modern amplifiers 1 V/us per peak output volt.
+Insofar as slew rates are concerned, the minimum figure acceptable in modern amplifiers is 1 V/us per peak output volt.
 Thankfully in 2017 all of these requirements are fully realizable at reasonable cost (figure on $30-$35 per stereo watt retail price on a high end class AB amplifier).
-In the semiconductor industry, no feedback qualms exist, and hundreds of millions of opamps working in end customer feedback loops are sold and applied every year and work flawlessly – including the ones present in the output stages of every high performance DAC on the market.
+In the semiconductor industry, no feedback qualms exist, and hundreds of millions of opamps working in end customer feedback loops are sold and applied every year and work flawlessly – including the ones present in the output stages of every high performance Audio DAC on the market.

 Ensuring amplifiers (and specifically VFA types) don’t suffer excessive distortion nowadays is straightforward because the associated mechanisms are fully and completely understood.
-And, in 2017 we really do understand the intricacies of negative feedback as applied to audio amplifiers, which it turns out in the big scheme of things, is an exceedingly simple application of the science.
+And, in 2017 we really do understand the intricacies of negative feedback as applied to audio amplifiers, which it turns out in the big scheme of things, is an exceedingly simple application of control theory science.
 Firstly, make the amplifier linear in the open loop condition.
 This is easy to do and a well designed exemplar will be well below 1% at full power open loop i.e. zero feedback and nothing like the 20% Martin Colloms mentions which is the kind of open loop distortion one would expect to see in a sub-par tube amp.
 Secondly, ensure the LTP is degenerated so that under a worst case full scale input transient with fast rise times (1-2 us), it still operates in the linear portion of its transfer curve and does not approach cut-off.
 In most cases this will necessitate some bandwidth limiting of the input signal but in high performance designs, this will be at 300+ kHz.
 Third, run the front end LTP stage ‘rich’ – i.e. at a high tail current.
 Combined with the degeneration this will provide a large linear operating region of 1~1.5 Volts resulting in very low open loop distortion of the LTP; the high tail current means large transient currents can be supplied into and out of the TIS integrator stage.
 The result is no chance of TIM ever arising.
-Separately, the LTP should be well balanced as well – a point Self stresses in Audio Power Amplifier Design.
+Separately, the LTP must also be well balanced – a point Self stresses in Audio Power Amplifier Design.
 Fourth, use modern, high fT, sustained beta output devices like the MJL1302/1381.
 Finally, close the global feedback loop such that there is a minimum of 60 degrees phase margin at the unity loop gain frequency – typically about 1.5 MHz in modern amplifiers employing EF3 output stages and higher than this in EF2’s.
 This is not an exhaustive list – see Douglas Self and Bob Cordell’s books on amplifier design for a more in-depth treatment of the subject.

 The Zero TIM Amplifier

-Sighted Evaluation: Fickle Subjectivism
+Sighted Evaluation and Subjectivism

 The Golden Age of Audio